Police reports for Killeen, Harker Heights, Copperas Cove and Lampasas

 Copperas Cove

+- Criminal mischief was reported at 11:37 a.m.
+Tuesday in the 1100 block of Leonhard Street.

-- Burglary of a vehicle was reported at 5:02 a.m.
-Wednesday in the 3500 block of Lucas Street.
+- A welfare concern was reported at 11:43 a.m.
+Tuesday in the 3400 block of Lucas Street.

+- An arrest was made while assisting the Coryell County Sheriff’s Office for suspicion of five counts of possession of child pornography at 12:08 p.m. in the 300 block of East Avenue E.

-- Assist another agency (Coryell County Sheriff’s Office) was reported at 3:06 p.m.
-Wednesday in the 200 block of South First Street on suspicion of an affidavit surety to surrender principal violation of a protective order.
+- Duty on striking an unattended vehicle was reported at 3:11 p.m.
+Tuesday in the 2900 block of East Business Highway 190.

-- An accident was reported at 3:56 p.m.
-Wednesday in the 100 block of Highway Avenue.
+- An accident was reported at 4:01 p.m.
+Tuesday near the intersection of North First Street and Courtney Lane.

-- General information was reported at 10 p.m.
-Wednesday in the 100 block of West Business Highway 190.
+- Two counts of forgery of a government document was reported at 6:51 p.m.
+Tuesday in the 100 block of West Business Highway 190.

+- Assault with bodily injury was reported at 8:50 p.m.
+Tuesday in the 500 block of West Avenue E.

 Harker Heights